Planète Rap: Television

 At the time it was launched on France 4 in January 2006, it was the "only rap show in French broadcasting".
 The programme was discontinued on 8 December 2007 on France 4 and broadcast instead on France Ô for a while, before disappearing from the air.
 On France 4, the programme aired for hour on Saturday evenings at around 7pm.
 On France Ô, the show was recorded specifically for television and lasted about 30 minutes, including news, freestyles and new tracks.

-Trivia
+Since 2024, the show has returned to broadcast on TV, this time on France 2 on Friday nights.

 The rapper Busta Flex was the first guest on Planète Rap in January 1998, beginning a new direction for the show, which previously had no guests.

-On the programme "Le QG" presented by Guillaume Pley and Jimmy Labeeu broadcast on YouTube on 8 January 2021, Fred Musa made several revelations about the programme, in particular that he had received threatening letters from extreme right-wing individuals and the presence of underworld figures at Planète Rap 113.